Saturday, 12 May 2012

 Migration has been a common practice among the human beings since primitive times.
 The practice continues with millions of people around the globe going to foreign lands for better opportunities.
 The United States is one of the most preferred destinations of the world for its attractive opportunities.
 However, in order to curb illegal immigrants, it has strict entry rules.
 An individual needs a work permit for being employed in the United States and should seek help from the best immigration law firm available to prevent any discrepancies in the application.

-One of the best immigration law firm in the financial capital helps to advise more on the topic of work permit in the section below-What is a work permit?
+What is a work permit?
 It is quite common for immigrants to seek a work permit while in the United States as it gives them the official nod for being employed and earning themselves some income.
 The US work permit is the official proof for a non-citizen to work whilst in the US.
 It is also termed as the “Employment Authorization Document” (EAD) and is different from a green card.
 It is common for many to confuse the green card with work permit as they both allow an individual to work.

 Am I eligible for the work permit?